amethystaurora-robo/Thesis_publication/README.md

 ## Introduction

 Pesticides are used to kill pests, but they affect other organisms.
-As environmental prevalence of the organophosphate pesticide, ethoprophos, increases, risk of exposure increases.
+As the prevalence of the organophosphate pesticide, ethoprophos, increases in the environment, risk of exposure increases for non-target organisms.
 Exposure to ethoprophos has been linked to physiological disturbances in earthworms, neurobehavioral impairments in rats, and in one case study, seizures in a human child.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/non-target_organisms.png">